w3c/wai-website/pages/about/groups/task-forces/pdf-aam.md

 The PDF-AAM Task Force supports the deliverables of the [Accessible Rich Internet Applications (ARIA) Working Group](/about/groups/ariawg/).

-For details of the current work, see the following:
+For details of the current work, see the [PDF-AAM GitHub repository](https://github.com/w3c/pdf-aam).

-* [PDF-AAM Editor’s Draft](https://w3c.github.io/pdf-aam/) will be updated with the latest PDF Accessibility API mappings.

 ## Contribute to the work